hawl1/Polytoria-CodeSnippets/README.md

 ## HELP!
 I FOUND A BUG!!!!

 Create a issue, it's simple, you can create one clicking on the tab called issues above the files.

-> [!IMPORTANT]
-> This extension was forked and updated.
-The original code Belongs to DevPixels(aka SK-FAST)

 **TO-DO**